PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-optifine.md

 Once found, click **mirror**.
 Now click the **download** button to download your OptiFine jar file.

-Execute the OptiFine jar file and change the selected folder location if required, then hit the **"Extract"** button and save the mod file somewhere you'll remember.
+Execute the OptiFine jar file and change the selected folder location if required, then hit the **"Extract"** button and save the jarmod file somewhere you'll remember.

 Now in the PolyMC launcher edit the instance you wish to install OptiFine on, open the **Version** tab and on the right click **Add to Minecraft.jar**, select the extracted OptiFine mod(the file ending in \_MOD.jar) and confirm.